OpenEvalProject/evals/manuscripts/elife-93518/v1/manuscript.md

 Here, we describe the mathematical and physical model for the fluid mechanics and transport driven by active contractions in the ER.
 This requires the introduction of a network model for the geometry of the ER (Network modelling) and individual pinches (Pinch modelling) and a framework for the hydrodynamics of pinching tubules (Hydrodynamic modelling).
 Our solution method for the flows inside our network is then described in Solving the hydrodynamic network model.
 From simulations of Brownian particles advected by these flows (Simulating particle transport) quantitative measures of particle transport (Data processing: instantaneous speeds and average edge traversal speeds) are extracted for comparison with experiment.
 Boundary slip is incorporated into our model in Incorporating slip boundary conditions.
 The force required to pinch a tubule is estimated in Estimate of forces required for pinches.
 In Derivation of theoretical bounds for active flows driven by pinching tubules, we present in detail the derivations of the theoretical results discussed in Theoretical analysis of advection due to a single pinch explains weak pinching-induced transport (transport upper bound by a single pinch) and Marginal addition of coordinated contractility to luminal transport (coordination of pinches).
 Finally, modifications of our model to explore alternative flow generation mechanisms are discussed in Modelling of alternative flow generation mechanisms, and the energetic cost in contracting a peripheral sheet is estimated in Energetic cost estimate for contracting peripheral sheets.

-## Network modelling
+### Network modelling

-We represent the ‘skeleton’ of a two-dimensional ER network as a planar graph with each node assigned a position 𝐱∈ℝ2.
-Given an edge of the network labelled (i,j) and of length |𝐱i−𝐱j|=l, we model the lumen of the corresponding tubule to occupy a cylinder of radius R whose axis lies along the edge and has length l.
+We represent the ‘skeleton’ of a two-dimensional ER network as a planar graph with each node assigned a position $𝐱\inℝ^{2}$.
+Given an edge of the network labelled $(i,j)$ and of length $|𝐱_{i}−𝐱_{j}|=l$, we model the lumen of the corresponding tubule to occupy a cylinder of radius $R$ whose axis lies along the edge and has length $l$.
 This assumption avoids the intrinsic difficulty in defining a precise boundary between a tubule and a tubular junction, as well as leading to a simplified model of the intra-nodal dynamics of a solute particle (see below); since the tubules are long compared to the size of the junctions, the impact of their small overlap can be safely neglected.

 We mathematically reconstruct a model ER network, which we refer to as C0, using the skeleton image of the COS7 ER network given in Supplementary file 3 of Holcman et al., 2018; this network is reproduced in Figure 9a.
 We use the multi-point tool in ImageJ (Schneider et al., 2012) to place numbered points at the positions of the nodes on the source skeleton image, and then obtain a list of the indices and position coordinates of each node.
 The edges are then manually tabulated as a list of pairs of nodes; this gives us all the information required to construct a mathematical graph as shown in Figure 9b, with the original network superimposed on the mathematical model in Figure 9c.
 Note that in what follows we work with the largest connected component of the source skeleton image in order to study transport in a fully connected network.
 We also use the same procedure to extract the graph structures from microscopy images, of four smaller ER networks which we label C1–C4 (original network with mathematical graph superimposed in Figure 9d).
 In Figure 9e, we show the distributions of the edge (tubule) lengths in each of the C0–C4 networks, as well as the mean edge lengths, the mean degrees (the degree of a node is the number of edges connected to it), and the number of nodes.
 The mean edge lengths are around 1 µm and mean degrees are approximately 3.
 In order to compare the biological network to an idealised ER system, we also consider a honeycomb network, that is one where every node (apart from those at the boundaries) has a degree of 3, with all edge lengths exactly 1 µm.